dolomitt/VideoEditor/README.md

 ### Timeline Navigation

+- **Timeline Scrubber**: Drag the handle or click anywhere on the timeline to jump to specific frames
+- **Diamond Keyframe Markers**: Click on diamond-shaped markers to jump to frames with rectangle changes
-- **Click thumbnail images** to jump to specific frames
+- **Thumbnail Navigation**: Click thumbnail images to jump to specific frames
-- **Use arrow keys** (←/→) to navigate frame by frame
+- **Keyboard Navigation**: Use arrow keys (←/→) to navigate frame by frame
-- **Navigation buttons**:
+- **Navigation Buttons**:
-  - "← Previous Change" - Go to previous frame with rectangles
+  - "← Previous Keyframe" - Go to previous frame with rectangle changes
-  - "Next Change →" - Go to next frame with rectangles
+  - "Next Keyframe →" - Go to next frame with rectangle changes
+- **Frame Counter**: Shows current frame and total frames with keyframe information

 ### Blur Settings